kairosity/mp2-tunnel-focus/README.md

 - Create a product that is intuitive and useful for anyone working on a particular set of tasks.
 - Create a product that is scalable and has potential to develop further into a fully blown application with database storage.
 - Create an application that has clean lines and is minimal in design.
-- Bright toned design, whites, light greys and an accent colour or two.
+- Bright toned design, whites, light greys and bright and cheery accent colours.
 - Encourage the use of sprint methodology when working to complete tasks.

 ### __*Target Users*__
 The target users are people working on a series of tasks and particularly people employing a sprint methodology for task completion.

 ### __*Research*__
 I researched other task managers online and found a number that have similar functionality, but all were behind paywalls.
-I could not find a free and simple task manager with timer functionality
+I could not find a free and simple task manager with timer functionality.
+This was actually something I had also looked for before designing this application.

 ## Scope